munterfi/glacier-flow-model/docs/source/index.rst

 glacier-flow-model |release|
 ============================

-Modeling glaciers on a digital elevation model based on mass balance and the D8 flow algorithm applied to ice.
+Modeling glaciers on a digital elevation model based on mass balance and a modified D8 flow algorithm applied to ice.

 .. toctree::
    :maxdepth: 2